 The Texas Criminal Process must not be taken lightly.
 If you have recently been charged with a crime in Fort Worth, you need a find a criminal defense lawyer as soon as possible.
 It is absolutely crucial for individuals to find legal representation quickly.
 You cannot risk hiring an attorney “later”, as this will put you in jeopardy of going through a crucial aspect of your case without any sort of legal expert on your side.

 The Texas criminal process can absolutely break you if you have no idea what you’re up against.
 Statutes, penal codes, and legal defense can all be complex topics to those who are not experienced in law.
-To hire the best Fort Worth criminal defense attorney, call The Law Offices of Richard C. McConathy today.
-Our team of in-house legal experts are familiar with the Texas and Fort Worth criminal process, and we are committed to fighting for the rights of our clients.
+To hire the best Fort Worth criminal defense attorney, call the Law Offices of Richard C. McConathy at (817) 422-5350 today.
+Our team of in-house legal experts is familiar with the Texas and Fort Worth criminal process, and we are committed to fighting for the rights of our clients.

 An arrest warrant is a court order that is signed by a judge, giving law enforcement and police officers the legal right to arrest someone for allegedly committing a crime.
 To sign and issue an arrest warrant, the judge must be provided an affidavit that shows there is probable cause to believe the person listed on the arrest warrant is guilty of committing a crime.
 If you were arrested without probable cause, or you have a warrant out for your arrest currently, you must contact a Tarrant County criminal defense lawyer.